l33tdawg/silentgem/ENHANCED_CONVERSATION_FEATURES.md

 ## Overview

-SilentGem now features a sophisticated conversation intelligence system that leverages large context windows (25k+ tokens) to provide rich, contextual, and insightful conversations.
+SilentGem now features a sophisticated conversation intelligence system that leverages large context windows to provide rich, contextual, and insightful conversations.
 This system transforms the bot from a simple search interface into an intelligent conversation partner that understands context, tracks topics, and provides deep insights.

 ## 🚀 Key Features

 ### 1. **Large Context Window Utilization**
-- **25,000+ token context window** support (configurable)
 - **Intelligent context management** with automatic trimming
 - **Full conversation history** integration into responses
 - **Rich metadata** preservation across conversation turns